 Accounts receivable consist of admission revenue from third-party admission programs and grants due to the Adler at year end.
 The receivables are valued at management's estimate of the amount that will ultimately be collected.
-An allowance for doubtful accounts is based on specific identification of uncollectible accounts and the Adler's historical collection experience.
-No allowance was deemed necessary at June 30, 2023 and 2022.
+The Adler makes ongoing estimates relating to the collectability of its accounts receivable and maintains an allowance for expected losses resulting from the inability of its customers to make required payments.
+In addition to judgments about the creditworthiness of significant customers based on ongoing credit evaluations, the Adler considers historical levels of credit losses, reasonable and supportable forecasts, as well as macroeconomic and industry trends to determine the amount of the allowance.
+No allowance was deemed necessary at June 30, 2024 and 2023.